Brain radiation - dischargeRadiation - brain - discharge; Cancer-brain radiation; Lymphoma - brain radiation; Leukemia - brain radiation

-When you have radiation treatment for cancer, your body goes through some changes.
+When you have radiation treatment for cancer, your body goes through changes.

 Your hair will begin to fall out about 2 weeks after radiation treatment starts.
 It may not grow back.

-Skin and Hair Care
+Hair and Skin Care

-Do not remove the colored markings on your skin.
+When you have radiation treatment, color markings are drawn on your skin.
+DO NOT remove them.
 These show where to aim the radiation.
-If they come off, do not redraw them.
-Tell your doctor if they come off.
+If they come off, DO NOT redraw them.
+Tell your doctor instead.

-- After 2 weeks, use only warm water on your hair and scalp -- without shampoo.
+- After 2 weeks, use only warm water on your hair and scalp, without shampoo.

 - Dry gently with a towel.

-- Do not use a hair dryer.
+- DO NOT use a hair dryer.

 If you wear a wig or toupee: